-Select Send: Via multimedia, Via Bluetooth, or Via e-mail if you want to send the video.
+Select Send > Via multimedia, Via Bluetooth, or Via e-mail if you want to send the video.
 Contact your service provider for details of the maximum multimedia message size that you can send.
-If your video is too large to be sent in a multimedia message, a symbol will appear.
+If your video is too large to be sent in a multimedia message, a papears.

-Stead Tip!
-If you want to send a video clip that is over the maximum multimedia message size allowed by your service provider, you can send the clip using Bluetooth.
-Sending data using Bluetooth, p.
-'89'.
-You can also transfer your videos using Bluetooth into your Bluetooth-enabled personal computer, or by using a memory card reader (internal/ external).
+☆ Tip!
+If you want to send a video clip that is over the maximum multimedia message size allowed by your service provider, you can send it using a Bluetooth connection to a recipient who is within the range of Bluetooth technology.
+See 'Send data using a Bluetooth connection', p.
+80. You can also transfer your videos using a Bluetooth connection to personal computer using Bluetooth technology, or by using a memory card reader (internal or external).